mfisher5/Pacific-cod-RADseq/doc/Migrate_Input_Files.md

 ```

-If I can't get this to work, I think Carolyn may have to run it out of the 'mfisher' directory.
-I'm assuming that there is a subdirectory called 'stacks' within the 'mfisher' home directory, which contains all of the intermediate stacks files.
+If I can't get this to work, I think Carolyn may have to run it out of the 'mfisher' directory (adjusted .sh file [here](https://github.com/mfisher5/Pacific-cod-RADseq/blob/main/scripts/rerun_populations_carolyn.sh) ).

 ```
 # navigate to home directory